Love Me Tender (song): History

-The 1956 song "Love Me Tender" puts new words to a new musical adaptation of the Civil War song "Aura Lea," published in 1861.
+The 1956 song "Love Me Tender" puts new words to a new musical adaptation of the Civil War song "Aura Lea", published in 1861.
 "Aura Lea" had music by George R. Poulton and words by W. W. Fosdick.
 It later became popular with college glee clubs and barbershop quartets.
 It was also sung at the United States Military Academy at West Point, New York.

-The principal writer of the lyrics was former Munchkin from The Wizard of Oz, Ken Darby who also adapted Poulton's Civil War tune, which was in the public domain.
+The principal writer of the lyrics was Ken Darby who also adapted Poulton's Civil War tune, which was in the public domain.
 The song was published by Elvis Presley Music. and credited to Presley and Darby's wife Vera Matson.
 Presley received co-songwriting credit due to his Hill & Range publishing deal which demanded songwriters concede 50 percent of the credit of their song if they wanted Presley to record it; Presley had songwriting input on only a very small number of the many songs he recorded.
-For "Love me tender" he wrote two lines but did not remember which ones.
+For "Love Me Tender" he wrote two lines but did not remember which ones.
 Darby was often asked about his decision to credit the song to his wife along with Presley, and his standard response was an acid, "because she didn't write it either".
 In actuality, Ken Darby wasn't credited because he was represented by another musicians association.

 As with nearly all his early RCA recordings, Presley took control in the studio despite not being credited as producer.
 He would regularly change arrangements and self-produced years before other artists were known as producers.
 Ken Darby described Elvis Presley's role in the recording of the song:

 He adjusted the music and the lyrics to his own particular presentation.
 Elvis has the most terrific ear of anyone I have ever met.
 He does not read music, but he does not need to.
 All I had to do was play the song for him once, and he made it his own!
 He has perfect judgment of what is right for him.
 He exercised that judgment when he chose 'Love Me Tender' as his theme song.

 Elvis Presley performed "Love Me Tender" on The Ed Sullivan Show on September 9, 1956, shortly before the single's release and about a month before the movie, Love Me Tender, was released (for which the reworded song had been written).
 After that, RCA received more than a million advance orders, making it a gold record before it was even released.
 The studio, 20th Century Fox, originally wanted to call the movie The Reno Brothers, but instead re-titled it Love Me Tender to capitalize on the song's popularity.

 Movie producer David Weisbart would not allow Presley's regular band (Scotty Moore, Bill Black, and D. J. Fontana) to play on the soundtrack.
 Instead, The Ken Darby Trio provided the musical backing with Red Robinson on drums, Charles Prescott on bass, Vita Mumolo on guitar, and Jon Dodson on background vocals, with Presley providing only lead vocals.